iesoftwaredeveloper/exercises/git/README.md

-# Exercises and example usages of Git
+# Git examples

+These are examples of how to use features and commands for Git.